 If your organisation is able to make a big bold statement and turn your head office or flagship store purple - then go for that approach too.
 Whatever you do, get creative and have fun and for some inspiration take a look at our merchandise page.

-- One - Your employer's CEO has signed up to the #Valuable500 movement and has committed to improving business inclusion by learning directly from disabled employees and customer networks and resource groups in 2020.
+- One - Your organisation has signed up to The Valuable 500 OR agreed to put disability on the board agenda AND made the additional commitment to improve business inclusion by learning directly from disabled employee/customer networks and resource groups.